bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 So let's then evolve to the point where, you know, like post Gavin era where, you know, he was still trying to split Bitcoin Core from the wallet and all that stuff.
 And so like a little bit more modern history of Bitcoin, let's put it this way, where it's like, okay, so we have this sort of like more functional thing.
-There's a lot of money in the system And it's like sort of like last sketchy quote unquote kind of thing.
+There's a lot of money in the system And it's like sort of like last sketchy quote-unquote kind of thing.
 It's kind of like moving on to GitHub where we have a lot of people working on it.
 You have issues, you have the mailing list now.
-Bitcoin talks used a lot last.
+Bitcoin talks were used a lot last.
-It just became sort of like more industry than cottage industry.
+It just became sort of like more industry than a cottage industry.
 Right.
-So, so now we have like GitHub, right?
+So, now we have GitHub, right?
 Like, and we have over what, almost 350 BIPs now.

-## The process for making basic changes to Bitcoin

 So let's say I wanted to make a change to Bitcoin, right?
-Like a non contentious change, right?
+Like a non-contentious change, right?
 Like I just want to tweak a button on the UI or I want to change some help docs, right?
 Like how would I go about doing that?

+## The process for making basic changes to Bitcoin

 Sjors Provoost: 00:13:09

-Well, you, I mean, so that's important to distinguish.
+Well, I mean, so that's important to distinguish.
 I think we've done that in, you've at least done that in other episodes.
-Bitcoin Core is a giant blob of software that includes the super critical consensus stuff that you really want to be careful with and also includes lots of other stuff that is just software and it would be nice if it was separated but that has been a decade-long project that sometimes gets some renewed attention.
+Bitcoin Core is a giant blob of software that includes the supercritical consensus stuff that you really want to be careful with and also includes lots of other stuff that is just software it would be nice if it was separated but that has been a decade-long project that sometimes gets some renewed attention.
 But really if it was if it were separated then a lot of the things would be probably perceived as a lot less spectacular.
 Because oh you're just a guy working on a Bitcoin wallet rather than oh you're working on the Bitcoin Core wallet.
 It's like well you're working on the wallet that's sort of attached to Bitcoin Core like a Siamese twin and we can't take it out.